 Before you submit the plan, you should print a hard copy and review it for typos and formatting issues.
 Once the document is ready, you can print it to a PDF file and submit it to your lender.

-Looking for an option that's more hands-on?
-You can use a service like LivePlan, which can help you pitch, plan, and track the success of your business plan.
+Looking for a DIY option?
+Try a service like LivePlan, which can help you pitch, plan, and track the success of your business plan.
 Many owners use this service to browse more than 500 sample plans, organize their ideas, build robust financial projections, and access professional guidance through the planning process.